KRFOSS/kali-docs/development/advanced-packaging-example/index.md

 - - -

 Before we try to test our newly generated package, we remember that in `debian/control` we listed a few dependencies (not only to build the package but to run the package).
 Using ` dpkg`, it will not satisfy these requirements, so we need to manually install them first.
-We can **check what is missing from our operating system**, by doing.
+We can **check what is missing from our operating system**, by doing:

 ```console
 kali@kali:~/kali/packages/finalrecon$ dpkg-checkbuilddeps